 - Category: Things to Do in Phoenix

-- Issue: Sep 2014
+- Issue: Dec 2014

 Through December 31

 Visitors come nose-to-nose with an intriguing variety of freshwater turtles at this exhibit.
 Stars of the display include the ancient snapping turtle, red-eared sliders, snake-neck turtles and the leaf-like matamata.
 Interactive and educational elements describe the 200-million-year history of the reptiles.
 Call for times and ticket prices.
-Arizona Sea Life Aquarium, 5000 S. Arizona Mills Circle, Tempe, sealifeus.com, 480-478-7600.
+Arizona Sea Life Aquarium, 5000 S. Arizona Mills Circle, Tempe, visitsealife.com/arizona, 480-478-7600.